Dhananjayadmd/eco-reading/README.md

-# GAINS: Getting stArted wIth biNary analysiS
+# Embedded Computing Lab reading list
-Here list some papers and tools which you might be interested if you want to get start with binary and audit log analysis.
-We hope this may help you.
+Here list some papers and tools which you might be interested if you want to get start with embedded computing.
 Enjoy!
 ## Table of contents
 - [Binary analysis frameworks](framework.md)